 Proud to be a blogging ambassador for the CHPA Educational Foundation’s KnowYourOTCs.org program.
 Please note that all opinions are my own!
 Thank you for supporting CityGirlGoneMom!

 All summer long, we’ve enjoyed a bustling houseful of kids with friends and family visiting.
 Some vacationing from the East Coast, taking advantage of the renowned San Diego weather.
 And others simply for sleepovers and slumber parties on any given night.
-Among all the dirt, scrapes, boo boos and bugs, looking back, the one thing we didn’t have to worry much about was getting sick.
-Now that school’s back in, and I’ve got a first, fourth and fifth grader in the house, it’s time for our annual back to school chat about self-care and staying healthy.
+Among all the dirt, scrapes, boo-boos and bugs, looking back, the one thing we didn’t have to worry much about was getting sick.
+Now that school’s almost back in (and I’ve got four kids in the house!), it’s time for our annual back-to-school chat about self-care and staying healthy.

 We learn new skills, make new friends and exercise our brains.
 We grow smarter, taller and stronger as the year goes by.
 And as long as we’re healthy, there’s no stopping us!

 In a perfect world, their eyes light up, and they’re all ears, right?
 Right.
 It may go in one ear and out the other, but if we don’t educate our kids on best practices to beat airborne germs, the chances our homes will become hotbeds for cold and flu this season may double.
 I don’t know about you, but I’m not taking that chance!

 Below, I’ve listed some tips from my brand partner KnowYourOTCs.org to help empower your kids to be as aware—and prepared—for a new school season and new germs.
 Scroll down to the age group most relevant to you and your kids.

 The average American child has six to 10 colds a year.
 Children’s colds cause more doctor visits and missed school days than any other illness.